 Notably, Davidoff has seating options both indoors and outside if that’s your preference.
-In addition to a walk-in humidor, the lounge serves a full assortment of cocktails that start in the $16 – $18 range, 22oz draft beer for $12, and wine by the glass starting around $12.
+In addition to a walk-in humidor, the lounge serves a full assortment of cocktails that start at around $20, draft beer, and wine.

 Napoleon’s Lounge at Paris